 Hang in there!
 You can do it!

 Unfortunately, some women also experience vomiting alongside prodromal labor.
-In these circumstances it’s important to be communicating with your care provider as dehydration makes things worse.
+In these circumstances it’s important to be communicating with your doctor or midwife as dehydration makes things worse.

 I believe that prodromal labor can sometimes be caused by a malpositioned baby.
 A stopping and starting again, but never fully going away sort of labor could be your uterus’s way of trying to reposition a baby.

 Spinning Babies has a lot of good information about this, but The Miles Circuit, a similar technique, is easy to implement without wading through a pile of information.
-Sometimes when dealing with prodromal labor, easy is what’s best and what actually gets done.
+Sometimes when dealing with challenging labors, easy is what’s best and what actually gets done.

-A woman planning for a VBAC is not exempt from prodromal labor.
+A woman planning for a VBAC is not exempt from this challenging situation.
 From what I can tell, prodromal labor does not increase a woman’s risk of uterine rupture.

 Because rest is priority number one but also extremely difficulty to achieve, some women, alongside their care providers, choose medicine to help cope through this frustrating time.
 The following are some of the medications women take to cope through prodromal labor.